SumeraMartin/Coreactor/README.md

 ### Open methods
 Coreactor methods `onLifecycleState` or `onState` can be overridden to receive changes in the lifecycle state and in the current state.

+# Contributors

+Current maintainer and main developer is [Martin Sumera](https://github.com/SumeraMartin)

+# License

+Coreactor is available under MIT license.
+See the [LICENSE file](LICENSE) for more information.